Cancun vs Tulum: Which One Is Better for a Mexican Vacation?

 Cancun costs

-The average cost of visiting Cancun for a week is between $1,000 and $1,200 for a solo traveler.
+The average cost of a week in Cancun for a solo traveler is between $1,000 and $1,200.
 This includes the cost of airfare, hotel, food, and activities.

 It all depends on your spending habits and your standard of living.